 The employment spectrum of our graduates is very broad and covers the following areas, amongst others:

-- IT services and Software Production
+IT services and Software Production

-- (Software) Project Management
+(Software) Project Management

-- Production and Sales Management
+Production and Sales Management

-- Organizational or Information Sphere
+Organizational or Information Sphere

 Campus and student life

 There’s more to student life than lectures and exams.
 The University of Klagenfurt is located in western Klagenfurt, close to Lake Wörthersee.
-The university is one of the few campus universities in Austria and enjoys excellent transport links with Klagenfurt city centre.
+The university is one of the few campus universities in Austria and enjoys excellent transport links with Klagenfurt city center.
 There are also a large number of restaurants and housing options in the area surrounding the campus.
 Since 2007, the campus has also been home to Austria’s most contemporary University Sports Institute (USI), which has an area of 1156 m² available for sporting activities.
 The USI offers a wide range of sports on campus, as well as a variety of sports camps all across Europe.

-What other campus offers you the chance to
+What other campus offers you the chance to:

-- hike and ski in the mountains within 30 minutes?
+Hike and ski in the mountains within 30 minutes?

-- swim in the Italian seas within two hours?
+Swim in the Italian seas within two hours?

-- be at the Venice Biennale within two and a half hours?
+Be at the Venice Biennale within two and a half hours?

-- stroll through the Old Town in Rovinj, Croatia, in three hours?
+Stroll through the Old Town in Rovinj, Croatia, in three hours?